-Artists who have been selected to exhibit in the Ploch Art Gallery will be provided with staff assistance during the load-in and load-out of their artwork, as well as access to limited hanging supplies and limited pedestals for display.
+Artists who have been selected to exhibit in the Ploch Art Gallery are responsible for installing their own work.
+Artists will have access to limited hanging supplies and limited pedestals for display.
 All other materials must be provided by the artist.
-Artists must arrange for transportation of their work to the Wilson Center.
+Artists must arrange for transportation of their work to and from the Wilson Center.

-An artist’s reception is scheduled for each exhibition.
+An artist’s reception will be scheduled for each exhibition.
 The Wilson Center will provide food and beverages for the event.
-The Wilson Center will promote your exhibition and reception with marketing materials, email and social media announcements, and inclusion in Wilson Center publications.
+The Wilson Center will promote your exhibition and reception with marketing materials, email, and social media announcements, and inclusion in Wilson Center publications.

 The Wilson Center has a 30% consignment fee of the sale price of any artwork sold during the exhibition.
 All remaining proceeds belong to the artist.

-As the Wilson Center is a cultural arts center, with a mission to be the catalyst for lifelong discovery and exploration of the Arts, exhibiting artists will be asked to share their artistic expertise in an educational manner such as a lecture, demonstration, workshop, or class held at the Wilson Center.
+The Wilson Center is a cultural arts center, with a mission to be the catalyst for lifelong discovery and exploration of the Arts.
+Exhibiting artists will be expected to share their artistic expertise in an educational manner such as a lecture and asked to share their artistic expertise in a demonstration, workshop, or class held at the Wilson Center.